alinnman/celestial-navigation/CONTRIBUTING.md

 But the design goal is **portability and a small footprint**, with no dependency on an internet connection.
-Keeping it runnable in a lightweigth Python environment is desirable.
+Keeping it runnable in a lightweigth Python environment is desirable, with the mobile phone as the natural choice of hardware.

 Any contributions are welcome!